-to the overfished nature of some stocks (i.e., Nassau grouper, goliath grouper) and the ecological importance of other stocks (blue parrotfish, midnight parrotfish, rainbow parrotfish, sea cucumbers, sea urchins, and corals).
+Potential benefits relative to costs associated with Preferred Alternative 5 are expected to be relatively large.
+This is based on the consideration that ACL for these species is set to zero due to the overfished nature of some stocks (i.e., queen conch, Nassau grouper, goliath grouper) and the ecological importance of other stocks (blue, midnight, and rainbow parrotfish, sea cucumbers, sea urchins, and corals).
 Hence, enhanced protection of these stocks is warranted.

 Accountability measures assist managers in maintaining an ACL within its bounds and can prevent overages from occurring or would account for overages in some manner.
-In Alternative 1, there would be no revision for determining the trigger for an AM or specifying an AM for the new stocks/stock complexes in the St. Croix FMP.
-The AMs applicable to the stocks/stock complexes managed under the U.S. Caribbean-wide FMPs would continue to apply to the stock/stock complexes previously managed, which could have negative social effects, as management would not reflect the new island-based management.
+In Alternative 1, there would be no revision for determining the trigger for an AM or specifying an AM for the new stocks/stock complexes in the St. Thomas/St. John FMP.
+The AMs applicable to the stocks/stock complexes managed under the U.S. Caribbean region wide FMPs would continue to apply to the stock/stock complexes previously managed, which could have negative social effects, as management would not reflect the new island-based management.

-In Preferred Alternative 2, an AM is triggered if total landings exceed the ACL for a stock/indicator stock/stock complex in the St. Croix FMP, and may be more aligned with stakeholder desires, benefitting the social environment.
+In Preferred Alternative 2, an AM is triggered if total landings exceeds the ACL for a stock/indicator stock/stock complex in the St. Thomas/St. John FMP, and may be more aligned with stakeholder desires, benefitting the social environment.
 Under several sub-alternatives, the AM may be implemented in a variety of ways.
 Under Sub-alternative 2a, a single year of the most recent year of landings is used as the determinant.
 This alternative is more reactive to immediate circumstances but may not be the best predictor of future fishing practices.
 It assumes that fishing effort is constant and unchanged by other factors.
-Using the most recent year of landings then a progressive two-year average starting with the initial year and subsequent year, Subalternative 2b may account for trends that may be better predictors of future fishing behavior.
+Using the most recent year of landings then a progressive two-year average starting with the initial year and subsequent year, Sub-alternative 2b may account for trends that may be better predictors of future fishing behavior.
 Sub-alternative 2c is similar to 2b but, in the third year, uses a progressive three-year average.
 Preferred Sub-alternative 2d uses a similar stepwise approach as in Sub-alternative 2c, but it includes an additional single year of landings at the onset (single year, subsequent single year, two year average, three year average).
 It also prescribes the landings years to use, but allows the Regional Administrator to deviate from the specific years based on data availability.
 Which of these sub-alternatives would have the least negative social effects is difficult to determine.
 The alternative that best reflects fishing trends and prevents overages from occurring is the more desirable.
 Those that incorporate running averages, and allow flexibility based on data availability, may be more in tune with fishing practices at the time considered and what may occur in the future.